 Encourage Your Teen to Use Apps to Complete Chores for Allowance

 A realm of apps is now available on your phone or tablet.
 Your teen or tween is going to be excited to use them all the time since many of them track the number of chores and the pay scale for each chore.

 How great is for your teen to know when he or she completes a task and get paid for it?
-In fact, teens are more apt to complete chores when the motivation involves money, rewards, and outings.
+In fact, teens are more apt to complete chores when motivation involves money, rewards, and outings.

 With a few clicks, you will know when your teen completed a task.
-It offers you a peace of mind.
+It offers you peace of mind.
 While it gives you one less task to tackle, it provides a sense of accomplishment for your teen.

 Teach responsibility skills by taking the initiative to complete chores